AngharadWeeks/AngharadWeeks.github.io/README.md

 Read the paper [HERE](https://ui.adsabs.harvard.edu/abs/2024arXiv241117358W/abstract)

-2. Asteroseismology of Nu Lupi: a naked-eye testbed for radius valley formation
+**2. Asteroseismology of Nu Lupi: a naked-eye testbed for radius valley formation**

    We etected solar-like oscillations in the TESS 20-second cadence data for $\nu^2$ Lupi, a naked eye exoplanet host star.
 We found an ancient asteroseismic age, and analysed its kinematics to affirm its thick disk membership.
 It hosts two sub-Neptunes, located abpve the radius valley, and one super-Earth, located below the radius valley.
 This star was not included in out 2024 sample, as it was too bright to be analysed by Gaia's Radial Velocity Spectrometer, but we find that its rock plent fits into the age-compositiob relation we found for this population of planets.